tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 2.1.1 =
+* **New feature:** Added `Block by country at registration` on `Login form`.
+  Previously, every validation by county code and WP-ZEP is always prior to the state of logged in.
+In this release, though the `Block by country` on `Login form` is exactly the same as the previous version, note that `Disable` and `Block by country at registration` will always bypass other validations of country code (but all WP-ZEP are still effective) when the user logged in.
 * **Improvement:** Improved response at blocking.
 The 404.php in the theme template directory is used if it exists.
 * **Obsoleted:** Obsoleted the filter hooks `ip-geo-block-(admin-actions|admin-pages|wp-content)`.
-Alternatively new filter hooks `ip-geo-block-bypass-(queries|plugins|themes)` are added to bypass WP-ZEP.
-See more detail at [release note](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/changelog/release-2.1.1.html "Release 2.1.1").
+Alternatively new filter hooks `ip-geo-block-bypass-(admins|plugins|themes)` are added to bypass WP-ZEP.
+* Find out more details in the [release note](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/changelog/release-2.1.1.html "Release 2.1.1").

 = 2.1.0 =
 * **New feature:** Expanded the operating range of ZP-ZEP, that includes admin